Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Access is available via network extensions to major hubs like Boston or Montreal.
+Direct Cloud On-Ramps0 – as of September 2025Access is via network extension from major hubs like Boston or Montreal.

-Tax IncentivesYesIncludes a sales and use tax exemption for qualifying data center equipment.
+Tax IncentivesYesIncludes a sales-tax exemption for qualifying data center equipment purchases.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Public peering is not a major feature of this market.
-Most network interconnection occurs privately between carriers or is routed through major exchange points in nearby metropolitan hubs.
+Internet Exchange Points (IXPs): Public peering is limited within Burlington.
+Most network interconnection is handled through private peering arrangements or by routing traffic through larger exchange points in nearby metropolitan areas.

 Power Analysis

-Vermont's power landscape is defined by its strong commitment to renewable energy and grid stability.
+Vermont's power landscape is defined by its strong commitment to renewable energy and a stable, though not low-cost, grid.

-Average Cost Of Power Industrial power costs are estimated between $0.17 and $0.21/kWh, as of September 2025.
-While higher than the national average, the price reflects a grid powered primarily by renewable sources, including hydro, biomass, wind, and solar, which supports corporate ESG initiatives.
+Average Cost Of Power: Industrial power costs are estimated between $0.14 and $0.17/kWh, as of September 2025.
+This rate reflects the state's significant reliance on renewable sources, including hydro, biomass, and imported electricity.

 Market Access, Business & Tax Climate

-Burlington provides a stable business environment with specific advantages for data center operators.
+Burlington provides a strategic business environment with specific financial advantages for technology infrastructure investment.

-Tax Advantage For Data Centers Vermont offers a compelling sales tax exemption on computer and data center equipment.
-This incentive directly reduces the capital expenditure required for new builds or hardware refreshes, improving the total cost of ownership.
+Tax Advantage For Data Centers: Vermont offers a significant tax incentive with a sales tax exemption for the purchase of data center equipment.
+This directly reduces the capital expenditure required to build or expand a technical footprint in the state.

 Natural Disaster Risk

-Vermont has a moderate natural disaster risk profile, making it a desirable location for disaster recovery and business continuity.
-The FEMA National Risk Index score is 56.92 out of 100, which is considered relatively low compared to other parts of the country, as of September 2025.
-Key risks include severe winter weather, riverine flooding, cold waves, and residual effects from hurricanes.
+Burlington has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 56.92 out of 100, as of September 2025.
+The primary environmental threats are not catastrophic but require operational planning.
+Key risks include severe winter weather, riverine flooding, lightning, tornadoes, and earthquakes.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business